harmen1994/orange-belt-test/NOTES.md

 -- ✅ look if it is possible to move these functions to roverstate

 ## 🍅 Pomodoro 6
-❒ Continue on looking per function if it does what it suppose to do and make them simpeler
+✅ Continue on looking per function if it does what it suppose to do and make them simpeler Found complexity per function quite all right